blocknetdx/blockchain-configuration-files/autobuild/workflow.md

 ## Automation scripts

-There is one primary script intended for "daily" use in the autobuild directory, and three auxilliary scripts located in the autobuild/utils sub-directory intended for "special" use tasks.
-There is one additional script in the repo-check directory which can be used periodically to discover coins which need checking and possibly updating.
+There is one primary script intended for "daily" use in the [autobuild](.) directory, and three auxilliary scripts located in the [autobuild/utils](utils) sub-directory intended for "special" use tasks.
+There is one additional script in the [tools](../tools/) directory which can be used periodically to discover coins which need checking and possibly updating.

-### repo-check/app.py
+### tools/check-versions.py
 **Purpose:**
 to identify coins for which there are newer versions available than we currently support.